buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 title: "An Introduction to Buddhist Philosophy"
 google_doc_id: 1LpE-laVkwxtBGk8uwpWsFJ8DnRdQvAoqOzjSme9EOvA
 feedback_id: "Intro+to+Buddhist+Philosophy"
 description: "An introduction to Buddhist Philosophy for students starting to feel comfortable reading the suttas.
-Primarily based on the Theravada orthodoxy, the class will include some additional material to round out its presentation."
+Primarily based on the Theravada school, the class will include some additional material to round out its presentation."
 time: 3
 icon: "fas fa-chess-queen"
 lecturers: